 Since its introduction, the private-public model has proven to be not only successful but also a sustainable approach to TB diagnosis and treatment.

 Before the project began focus group discussions and one-to-one interviews were held with different type of providers to assess their needs.
 The project interventions were designed using the findings of this assessment.
 A technical advisory group of public and private medical professionals was formed to support the project throughout its implementation.

-The next step of the public-private mix model (PPM) is to conduct individualized sensitization of private practitioners who then enroll in the program.
-Once sensitized, private practitioners are knowledgeable of the Indian Standards of TB Care, and they can refer their patients for free services such as chest x-rays, diagnostic Xpert test, and TB drugs using referral coupons.
+The next step of the public-private mix model (PPM) was to conduct individualized sensitization sessions for private practitioners who then enroll in the program.
+Once sensitized, private practitioners knowledgeable of the Indian Standards of TB Care, and they could refer their patients for free services such as chest x-rays, diagnostic Xpert test, and TB drugs using referral coupons.

-Patients remain with their private healthcare providers and visit the nearest PPM centers within the network to receive the care needed throughout the entire treatment process, from sputum sampling to treatment completion.
-At these centers, the interface NGO provides additional patient-centered TB care such as counseling, home visits, contact investigations, nutritional and treatment adherence support.
-The NGO also supports the notification process and the recording of treatment outcomes.
+Patients remained with their private healthcare providers and visited the nearest PPM centers within the network to receive the care needed throughout the entire treatment process, from sputum sampling to treatment completion.
+At these centers, the interface NGO provided additional patient-centered TB care such as counseling, home visits, contact investigations, nutritional and treatment adherence support.
+The NGO also supported the notification process and the recording of treatment outcomes.

 Benefits and Results

 The model reciprocally benefits all parties from TB patients, the private providers to the RNTCP.

 TB patients can retain their private providers whom they trust, while receiving treatment free of charge via the RNTCP.
 The interface NGO provides them with access to supplemental services and support which in turn enhances their knowledge of TB, their treatment adherence and their outcomes.